aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 2. Controlled switchover during rolling-forward upgrades

 ..
 Warning::
-    For Hobbyist and Startup plans, due to missing standby read-replica servers, uncontrolled disconnections can only be mitigated by restoring data from a backup, and can result in data loss of the database changes since the latest available backup.
+    For Hobbyist and Startup plans, due to missing standby read-replica servers, uncontrolled disconnections can only be mitigated by restoring data from a backup, and can result in data loss of the database changes since the latest backup data that was uploaded to object storage.

 .. _Failover PGUncontrolled: